-Here, on the Maturity Date you will receive a return of 0%, corresponding to 0% APY.
+Here, on the Maturity Date you will receive the Minimum Return of 1.50%, corresponding to 0.21% APY.

 At maturity, depositors will receive the Maturity Redemption Amount, which will equal the Principal Amount, plus the Interest Payment Amount.
-The Interest Payment Amount equals the Principal Amount multiplied by the Final Return.
-Accordingly, at maturity, the Maturity Redemption Amount in this example would equal \$1,000 plus \$1,000 multiplied by -37.12%.
-Since the Final Return is negative, the CDs would pay zero return at maturity.
+The Interest Payment Amount equals the Principal Amount multiplied by the greater of (A) the Minimum Return and (B) the Final Return.
+Accordingly, at maturity, the Maturity Redemption Amount in this example would equal \$1,000 plus \$1,000 multiplied by the greater of (a) 1.50% and (b) -72.50%.
+Since the Minimum Return is greater than -72.50%, the CDs would pay \$1,015.00 at maturity.

-Example 2 shows that where the Final Return is negative, the depositor will receive only the Principal Amount, which may be less than the rate that the depositor would have received if he or she had purchased a conventional CD or debt security.
+Example 2 shows that where the Minimum Return exceeds the Final Return, the depositor will be paid a return based on the Minimum Return, which may be less than the rate that the depositor would have received if he or she had purchased a conventional CD or debt security.